berkeozturk/QA-Assistant/index.md

 ## QA Steps

 1. Jira ticket should be opened to see applied changes and check launching instructions for the QA of automation.
-2. All local proofs are opened one by one and checked in Outlook then “View e-mail online” button insde the e-mail is clicked.
+2. All local proofs are opened one by one and checked in Outlook then “View e-mail online” button inside the e-mail is clicked.
 3. All e-mails open in browser.
 4. They should be checked in private mode.
 5. All CTAs and necessary links should be clicked.